opencog/atomspace-cog/README.md

 Status
 ------
 This is Version 0.5.
-There is one known bug.
-Six of the nine unit tests pass:
+Six of the nine unit tests consistently pass:
  * BasicSaveUTest
  * ValueSaveUTest
  * PersistUTest